mseri/fbmessenger-api-hs/README.md

 High-level bindings to the [Messenger Platform API](https://developers.facebook.com/docs/messenger-platform/) based on [servant](https://haskell-servant.github.io/) library.
 We try to maintain the overall structure compatible with [telegram-api](https://github.com/klappvisor/haskell-telegram-api).

+There was an incongruence between the spec and the actual serialization of the webhook requests that became apparent when testing an actual messenger bot.
+For this reason you should **use only versions of the library that are `>= 0.1.1`**!

-This library is alpha software and the api could change to improve composability, ergonomicity and ease of use.
-We recommend using stack for dealing with this library.
+This library is alpha software and the API design could change to improve composability, ergonomicity and ease of use.
+We recommend using `stack` for dealing with this library (you will need to add it to the `extra-deps` in `stack.yaml`).

 <!-- Useful links:
 - [servant tutorial](http://haskell-servant.readthedocs.io/en/stable/tutorial)